treku/javarestapp/README.md

 1. Clone the repository
 2. Run `make build` to build all related containers including Tomcat.
+3. Run `make start` to start all containers and `make stop` to stop them.
+Once all containers are running, you can connect to them and run your apps.
-3. Deploy javarestapp.war manually or use `mvn tomcat7:deploy` command.
+4. Deploy javarestapp.war manually or use `mvn tomcat7:deploy` command.

 ## Tomcat setup